You will learn

 The target audience is that of a specific email campaign.
 On Facebook, you can create an ad that will jog a customer’s memory of the email they already engaged with but did not purchase from.

 This is best practice over re-sending an email to avoid seeming overbearing on one channel and inundating customers with too much of the same content.
-When audiences are surrounded by the same message in multiple channels, they become more familiar with your brand and are reminded of the product you are trying to push without relying too much on any one channel.
+When audiences are surrounded by the same message in multiple channels, they become familiar with your brand and are reminded of the product you're trying to push; meanwhile, you won't rely too much on any one channel.
 This will boost the likelihood that these customers purchase.

 A second segment that is particularly useful to sync with your social media accounts is a recent subscribers segment.
 These are individuals that recently opted-in to your marketing, but have not placed an order.
 They are a good audience to target since they have shown interest already in your brand and are in the window of time where they are most likely to make a purchase.